leemiyinghao/BrainMining/README.md

 1. Install the plugin

-2. Point another player's head in game.
+2. Point at another player's head in game.

 3. Switch to a Pickaxe.